AUTOMATIC1111/stable-diffusion-webui/Features.md

 # Resizing
 There are three options for resizing input images in img2img mode:

-- Just resize - simply resizes source image to target resolution, resulting in incorrect aspect ratio
+- Just resize - simply resizes the source image to the target resolution, resulting in an incorrect aspect ratio
 - Crop and resize - resize source image preserving aspect ratio so that entirety of target resolution is occupied by it, and crop parts that stick out
-- Resize and fill - resize source image preserving aspect ratio so that it entirely fits target resolution, and fill empty space by rows/columns from source image
+- Resize and fill - resize source image preserving aspect ratio so that it entirely fits target resolution, and fill empty space by rows/columns from the source image

 Example:
 ![](images/resizing.jpg)